indianajson/cyber-trains/README.md

 ### Want to try it out?

-> This repository is a complete test server you can spin up, which includes configured examples for both types of trains and the conductor, which will show you how they should be configured and how they function in-game without having to do the setup yourself.
+> This repository is a complete test server you can spin up that includes configured examples for both types of trains and the conductor.
+It will show you how they should be configured and how they function in-game without having to do the setup yourself.

 ### How do I install this on my ONB server?